Sitecore/docker-images/README.md

 [//]: # "end: stats"

-In this repository you will find the official Sitecore container support files, all located in the `/sitecore-container-support/` folder.
-This folder contains primarily the official tags list of all published images (see [SITECORE-TAGS.md](/sitecore-container-support/sitecore-tags.md)), but will also be used to hold additional official Sitecore materials related to containers.
+In this repository you will find the official Sitecore container support files.
+The `/tags/` folder contains the official tags list of all published images (see [SITECORE-TAGS.md](tags/sitecore-tags.md)).

 Using this repository you can also build custom Docker images for the most recent versions of Sitecore.
 You can use this repository (preferably from a fork) from your build server and have it build and push images to your private Docker registry.
 See [INSTRUCTIONS.md](build/INSTRUCTIONS.md) for how to setup and build, and [IMAGES.md](build/IMAGES.md) for a list of all custom images currently available to be built.